FOR PUBLIC SCHOOL COORDINATORS

 NEW PRC COORDINATOR INFO PACK

-• familiarise yourself with the rules of the NSWPRC and the resources available for PRC coordinators
+• Familiarise yourself with the rules of the PRC

 Once the Challenge is open, PRC coordinators can log in to the PRC website to